Inferring stochastic dynamics with growth from cross-sectional data: Implementation and experiment details

 \subsection{DeepRUOT}

 We use the existing DeepRUOT implementation provided by \cite{zhang2024learning}, which parameterises the force, growth rate and score function.
 Different to our method, however, the individual components of the dynamics are coupled via a physics-informed neural network (PINN)-type loss (\cite[Section 5.3]{zhang2024learning}) that aims to incorporate information from the governing Fokker-Planck equation.
+The training procedure DeepRUOT consists of multiple stages and involves first neural ODE training, followed by flow matching, and again neural ODE training.
 For the bistable system example (Fig.~\ref{fig:fig2}) we use their PyTorch implementation of \cite[Algorithm 1]{zhang2024learning}.
 For each of the drift, growth and score networks, three hidden layers of size 128 were used.
 For further details on DeepRUOT implementation and training we refer the reader to \cite{zhang2024learning} and accompanying code.